zilverline/sequent/docs/docs/concepts/types.md

 Usage: `attrs name: String`

 Valid strings are `nil` and anything that can be `to_s`-ed.
-There are some invalid characters like `"\0000"` postgres can't handle.
+There are some invalid characters like `"\0000"` that Postgres can't handle.

-When a String is considered invalid the error code `invalid_string` is added to the attribute in the ActiveModels `Errors` object during [validation](validations.html).
+When a String is considered invalid, the error code `invalid_string` is added to the attribute in the ActiveModel `Errors` object during [validation](validations.html).

 ### Integer